 The 4.0 inch lens produces a focused beam over a longer vertical distance, which makes it ideal when engraving within a recessed area of a product, such as inside a bowl or plate.
 The lens is also used for cutting through very thick materials.

 The Pin Table incorporates movable pins that can be placed anywhere along the table's grid of one inch (25.4 mm) spaced holes.
-The moveable pins also allow the user to raise and support the cutting material in locations where the laser will not be cutting, providing a means of eliminating backside reflection.
+The movable pins also allow the user to raise and support the cutting material in locations where the laser will not be cutting, providing a means of eliminating backside reflection.
 The table also allows you to place pins to support parts that would normally fall out of the cutting pattern.
 A handy removable surface plate makes the task of cleaning up small parts easy without removing the Pin Table.

 Epilog's optional Air Compressor is available to work with the included Air Assist features of the laser systems.
 Direct a constant stream of air to your cutting surface to remove heat and combustible gases from the work area.